Billy Joel Taught Me Rock n Roll Piano…(How I Went From Bach To Rock)

 As a THANK YOU for being one of my subscribers I want to give you my cover of Billy Joel’s “Honesty” for free.
 My version, stripped down to just piano and vocal, is a bit of a departure from the original.

-If you like the track you might also consider checking out “Another Lucky Day.”
-It’s my latest album full of me singing, playing piano, organ, and keyboards.
+If you like the track would you consider listening to my latest album, “Another Lucky Day?”
+On it, you’ll hear me singing, playing piano, organ, and keyboards in a full band setting.

 P.S.
 In the photo above from 2011, I’m entertaining a young crowd at University of Denver, in Colorado.
 I imagine I played a Billy Joel song on that gig.
 By the way, I mentioned I started off on classical piano, as it turns out Billy has a background in classical music and cites it as influential in his songwriting.